Politics and International Relations at Messiah College

 - Refine your critical thinking skills.

-As a graduate of the politics program, students are equipped to secure positions such as:
+As a graduate of Messiah College’s politics degree program, students are equipped to secure jobs such as:

 - Policy advisor